nikitavoloboev/data/tools/notion.md

 # [Notion](https://www.notion.so)

 Use it for projects as a wiki of docs, notes, todos.
+I [share some boards in public](https://www.notion.so/Public-4899a884e6aa4bd394527d9a352a29dd).

 ## Notes